 - Add the liquid (about 1 to 1 1/2 cups) and any seasonings you like.

 - Cook on Manual, High Pressure for 60 minutes (for a 4 to 6 pound roast).

 What to Serve Along with this Instant Pot Mississippi Pot Roast

 - Paleo Low Carb Sandwich Bread Rolls (Keto Buns) from An Edible Mosaic

-- Garlic Parmesan Cauliflower Rice from Kirbie’s Cravings (and check out how Lara makes cauliflower rice in an Instant Pot)
+- Check out how Lara makes cauliflower rice in an Instant Pot

 - 30-Minute Keto Beer Macaroni and Cheese from The Keto Queens